 |Cups of Kibble|

-Instead of eating one large meal a day, Chihuahuas should eat three or four smaller meals, this is the same for a Long Haired Chihuahua too.
+Instead of eating one large meal a day, Chihuahuas should eat three or four smaller meals, this is the same for Long Haired Chihuahuas too.

 Chihuahuas have a very fine bone structure, especially on their lower jaw, and so it is important to make sure they chew their food to maintain this structure.